gcalderone/GModelFit.jl/README.md

 To check how many time each component and reducer are evaluated simply type the name of the `Model` object in the REPL (or invoke `show(model)`, and check the `Eval. count` column.

-### Fitting multiple data sets
+### Multiple data sets

-`GFit` allows to fit multiple data sets simultaneously.

 In the examples above we never used the concept of *prediction* since we always dealt with a single dataset.
-Now suppose you observe the same phenomenon with two different instruments, or in two different times, and wish to use both data sets to constrain the model parameters.
-Here we will simulate a second data sets by adding random noise to the previously calculated model, and creating a second `Measures` object:
+Now suppose you observe the same phenomenon with two different instruments, or at two different times, and wish to use both data sets to constrain the model parameters.
+The following example shows how to fit multiple data sets simultaneously:

 ```julia
 using GFit, Random